dtfialho/my-website/posts/en/creating-a-react-application-with-react-without-create-react-app.md

     ]
   },

-  // adiciona o plugin HtmlWebpackPlugin que é responsável por compilar o arquivo HTML conforme o necessário
+  // adds the HtmlWebpackPlugin which is responsible for compiling the HTML file as needed
   plugins: [
     new HtmlWebpackPlugin({
       template: path.join(__dirname, '..', 'public', 'index.html')